ThatsVie/atlas-smiling-school/README.md

 ### Header Section

 The header section includes the following elements:
 - **Logo Section**: Displays the Smileschool logo along with a smiley face icon.
+The logo section is wrapped in an anchor tag, allowing users to navigate back to the homepage by clicking on the logo.
 - **Navigation Bar**: Contains links to different sections of the site, including "Courses," "Pricing," and "Love."

 ### Hero Section